johnhenrysolutions/website/docs/source/index.rst

 *- Solutions that matter -*

-You will find a set of solutions in area `distros <https://github.com/johnhenrysolutions/distros>`_.
+| You will find a set of solutions here in `distros <https://github.com/johnhenrysolutions/distros>`_.
-Individual packages are hosted in area `packages <https://github.com/johnhenrysolutions/packages>`_.
+| Individual packages are hosted in area `packages <https://github.com/johnhenrysolutions/packages>`_.

 Solutions
 ---------